minad/paripari/README.md

 a drop in replacement for the Parsec class of libraries.
 However be aware that the library is new and unstable.

 PariPari offers two parsing strategies.
-There is a fast Acceptor and a slower Reporter which are evaluated in parallel.
+There is a fast Acceptor and a slower Reporter.
 If the Acceptor fails, the Reporter returns a report about the parsing errors.
 This allows for fast parsing in the good case without compromising on the quality of the error messages.
-I have seen this idea coming up times before, suggesting to use two different libraries (Trifecta after Attoparsec etc...).
-This library provides both parsers out of the box with equivalent behaviour, in particular with respect to backtracking.

 Like Attoparsec, the parser combinators backtrack by default.
 To avoid bad error messages the `commit :: ChunkParser k p => p a -> p a` parser combinator is provided, which raises the priority of the errors within the given branch.
 Performance issues can be analyzed by debugging with the tracing parser, which prints messages when backtracking occurs.

 PariPari operates on strict `ByteString` and `Text`.
 As a consequence, PariPari is only a good fit for data which is available at once (no streaming).
 If characters are parsed using the `char` and `satisfy` combinators, bytestrings are interpreted as UTF-8 and decoded on the fly.
-In general, the interface of PariPari matches mostly the one of Attoparsec/Megaparsec/etc.
+The interface of PariPari matches mostly the one of Attoparsec/Megaparsec/etc.

 ## Features